Defense Attorneys Protecting Your Freedom And Reputation Against Domestic Violence Charges

 How Domestic Violence Differs From Similar Violent Offenses

-Florida Statutes Section 741.28 defines “domestic violence” as an assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any other criminal offense that results in the physical injury or death of a family or household member of the person who committed the offense.
-“Family or household members” can be spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family, persons who have resided together in the past as if a family, and persons who are parents of a child in common regardless of whether they have been married.
+Domestic violence is a distinct form or violent crime based on the relationship between the alleged victim(s) and the alleged perpetrator.
+Florida Statutes Section 741.28 defines “domestic violence” as an assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment or any other criminal offense that results in physical injury or death of a family or household member of the person who committed the offense.
+“Family or household members” can be spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family, persons who have resided together in the past as if a family and persons who are parents of a child in common regardless of whether they have been married.
 With the exception of persons who have a child in common, family or household members must be currently residing together or have resided together in the past in the same single dwelling unit.

 If the case goes to trial, there are a number of potential defenses available.
-Self-defense, a conflict in the facts, evidentiary irregularities, and mutual combat are some of the more common defenses.
-However, trial is not always necessary in a Domestic Battery case.
-Pre-trial diversion may be an option – particularly for first-time offenders who wish to accept responsibility and seek counseling.
-Ultimately, pre-trial diversion often results in the charge being dismissed.
+Self-defense, a conflict in the facts, evidentiary irregularities and mutual combat are some of the more common defenses.
+However, a trial is not always necessary in a domestic violence battery case.
+Pretrial diversion may be an option – particularly for first-time offenders who wish to accept responsibility and seek counseling.
+Ultimately, pretrial diversion often results in the charge being dismissed.

-If you are facing domestic violence charges, then the sooner you retain the services of a Fort Myers-area criminal defense attorney, the better your chances of achieving results.
-At the Robert Foley Law Firm, we have substantial experience in litigating Domestic Violence cases.
-Call us today and we will give you a free confidential consultation on your case.
+If you are facing domestic violence charges, the sooner you retain the services of a Florida criminal defense attorney, the better your chances of achieving positive results.
+At the Foley & Wilson Law Firm, we have substantial experience in litigating domestic violence cases on behalf of clients in Lee and Collier counties.
+Contact us online or call 239-984-9115, and we will give you a free confidential consultation on your case.